 Thunderbird Poro Resort is one of the most popular La Union beach resorts located in San Fernando.
 This Santorini-inspired resort is nestled on top of a scenic 100ft cliff, the highest point in the Poro Peninsula.
 Aside from its picturesque views and lovely Greece-inspired exteriors, this resort also offers a variety of activities and amenities for guests to enjoy.

-Travelers will surely enjoy surfing, hanging out by the beach, and café-hopping in this hip surf town.
+Travelers will surely enjoy surfing, hanging out by the beach, and café-hopping in this hip surf town that is home to a lot of tourist spots.
 Don’t forget to watch the sunset by the beach as San Juan offers the best sunset views that would surely leave you in awe.

 Batangas, just a few hours away south of Manila, is known for its many beach resorts, diving destinations, and mountains for hiking.
 It can easily be accessed by public or private transportation, car rental, or booking Batangas tours.

 Whether you want to stay in a luxurious resort or you prefer a budget-friendly accommodation by the beach, you'll have plenty of options in Batangas.